-Other positive’s of this model include easy installation process, on-electric option, and appropriate ventilation system.
+Other positives of this model include an easy installation process, an on-electric option, and an appropriate ventilation system.
 The crank handle is beneficial in accelerating the composting process.

 However, the urine tank must be emptied frequently, which could be a headache for many.
 I was slightly disappointed to know that a product of this caliber can’t accommodate more than four adults.

-Also Read: Best Kohler Toilet for the Money Must Read
+You May Also Enjoy: Best Kohler Toilet for the Money Must Read